BinarySemaphore/ylands_exporter/README.md

 Collect all batches and remove `# ` at the start of each line.<br/>
 Recommend using `ylands_nest_scene.py` script on the exported scene JSON file to reformat from flat to nested groups + children.
 > Note: On Windows [Notepad++](https://notepad-plus-plus.org/) can help with UTF-8 to ANSI and JSON plugins like `JSTool` for pretty-printing or minifying JSON<br/>
+> Note: If `log_userscript_ct.txt` becomes too large, exiting Ylands and restarting will clear the log.<br/>
-> TODO: Write script to extract `from log_userscripts_ct.txt`, force ANSI, nesting, and making children relative pos/rot
+> TODO: Write script to extract `from log_userscript_ct.txt`, force ANSI, nesting, and making children relative pos/rot

 ## Ylands and Exported Data